 Remember, first and anytime goalscorer bets are only valid for the first 90 minutes of game time.
 I’ve covered the 90 minute rule in detail here.
 Own goals typically don’t count!

-Personally, I only bet in the ‘anytime’ market.
+Personally, I restrict my scorer bets to the ‘anytime’ market.
 When you weigh up the odds between first and anytime scorer the difference isn’t that much greater.
 However, with the anytime bet you get more chances to win!
 It’s especially useful when backing players who typically might not score from open play but can score from free-kicks and penalties.

 You can find a huge range of stats for betting on first and anytime goalscorers with footballacca.tips.
 The site has a statistical breakdown on popular European leagues and their top goal scorers.